 4. Psyllium

 • 5.
-Vinegar/apple cider vinegar + bi-carb soda
+Vinegar + bi-carb soda

-For one egg, mix 1 tbsp organic apple cider vinegar with 1 tsp organic bi-carb soda.
+For one egg, mix 1 tbsp organic apple cider vinegar with 1 tsp organic bi carb soda.
 The mix will begin to form bubbles and is excellent for leavening (providing lift) in baked goods such as cakes and breads.

 6. Chickpea flour